tamionv/LaTeX-cheatsheet/README.md

 * \\itemize within \\itemize looks really cool, makes custom bullets.
 * I prefer not using the `\par` command if at all possible.
 Just leave an empty space -- it more clearly shows the paragraph in source code, and avoids needless commands.
 * This is a rather obscure bug fix, but often if spacing after a command, adding a `{}` after the command, or a `%` (if it's at the end of a line) fixes it.
+* I usually use `interfootnotelinepenalty=10000000` or something like this, it tries to force footnotes to be on the same page where they are mentioned.

 Math tips: